develask/White-Box-Neural-Networks/README.md

 Next steps:

+• Stage 1:
 - [X] Minibatching
-- [ ] Modify the softmax activation function
+- [X] Modify the softmax activation function
-- [ ] Add covolution layer
+- [X] Add covolution layer
 - [X] Change the shape order of inputs: (examples, feats)
 - [ ] Change the order of inputs and time
-- [ ] Generalize for more kind of networks
-- [ ] Inprove speed (do inp adition before multiplication)
+- [ ] Improve speed (do inp adition before multiplication)

+• Stage 2:
+- [ ] Pooling Layers
+- [ ] Dropout
+- [ ] Convolution step
+- [ ] RNN with outputs every time step
+- [ ] Implement other optimization techniques
+- [ ] Activation functions (softmax included) out of the Fully_Connected layer
+- [ ] Control initializations in a more apropriate way
+- [ ] High Level API/Script to create more complex net (recursive recurrences, seq2seq)

+• Stage 3:
+- [ ] Comment the code.
+- [ ] Reorganize the code.
+- [ ] Change variable, class, etc. names to make it more clear.
+- [ ] Write an exhaustive wiki, with code and maths explanations.